muckamuck/lambda-tool/README.md

 trustedService=     [OPTIONAL an ID of AWS service to be trusted - e.g.: cognito-idp.amazonaws.com] scheduleExpression= [OPTIONAL a cron expression to execute the lambda - e.g.: rate(5 minutes)]
 ```

+The ```new``` command makes a best effort to fill in the blanks in the ```config.ini``` file.
+If there is no default VPC this attempt
+will not go well. *Note: you will need to open the config.ini file and add an S3 bucket to store artifacts*

 *More info on scheduling [here](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html).*